pesala111/hybrid-rag-pdf-search/README.md

 ```

 #### 3. Set your OpenAI API key
-> Since this is a private repository, OpenAI API is set normally in the config.py, but if it doesn't workout, please change it with valid API in configs/config.py
+> Insert the OpenAI key in the "configs/config.py" file

 or do this appraoch:
 ```bash